mekomsolutions/env-substitution/README.md

 ```

-# Build Docker image
+# Locally build Docker image

-To build the docker image
+Though this project is already covered by a [GitHub Actions workflow](./.github/workflows/build.yml) which builds and publishes the Docker image, you can build it locally with the following command:

 `$ docker build . -t mekomsolutions/env-substitution`